 If not regulated, duplicate content can harm your website by eating up bandwidth and clogging search results with unnecessary and repetitive content.
 This Magento Security Audit should check for content that is machine-generated and is redundant.
 Prefer using a single link to host your domain rather than multiple links as this can create confusion for users.
 Check if you have restricted google from indexing filters and service pages since they will pop up when someone searches for your website and may result in lower traffic.
 Try reducing repetitive content on pages such as legal text.

-6. Business logic error audits
+6. Audit for Business logic errors

-Since these plugins are made by considering general use cases, they are not tailor-made to your website and are neither tested for specific cases and can easily introduce some logic error.
+Since these plugins are made by considering general use cases, they are not tailor-made to your website and are neither tested for specific cases and can easily introduce some logic errors.
 By exploiting such logic gaps, hackers can cause menace such as buying products at a lower price than listed on the website.
 Since business logic errors are not malware or viruses they can be hard to detect as security scanners do not generally scan for such errors.
-Thus, you need a tailor made Magento security audit to detect such logic errors.
+Thus, you need a tailor-made Magento security audit to detect such logic errors.

-7. User access audits
+7. Review user access